-Tuition for Extended Learning credit is $525 per course, and textbooks are estimated to cost on average $130 each.
+If you are pursuing the six-course Extended Learning Certificate, tuition is $525 per course.
+We use seven textbooks throughout the program and each textbook is estimated to cost on average $130 each.
 Students are also required to have a financial calculator.

 The Extended Learning credit program does not qualify for federal financial aid.
 Prospective students should consider the following for tuition payment:

 - Seek employer funding or reimbursement